-All animals need to be happy and healthy in order to breed succesfully and dwarf shrimp are no exception.
+All animals need to be happy and healthy in order to breed successfully and dwarf shrimp are no exception.
 As discussed above their specific needs can vary but the basics are the same for all species.
-To get started you need an aquarium of at least 5 gallons (preferably 10), filter, heater, liquid test kit, substrate and some decorations in the form of live plants and shrimp hides.
+To get started you need an aquarium of at least 5 gallons (preferably 10), a filter, heater, liquid test kit, substrate, and some decorations in the form of live plants and shrimp hides.
 That’s all!
-You can read more details on setting up a dwarf shrimp aquarium here.
+You can read more details on setting up a dwarf shrimp aquarium.

 Remember to always cycle your aquarium before adding shrimp.
 These tiny creatures are very fragile and the slightest amount of ammonia can easily be fatal for them.
-If you’re not sure what cycling means you can find a full guide here.
-Check, check, and double check those water values!
+Check, check, and double-check those water values!

 Once you’ve chosen your shrimp, set up a tank, and released your stock into their new environment it’s time to make sure they stay as healthy as possible.
 The most important aspects here are stability and diet.

 Shrimp are very sensitive to bad water quality and sudden fluctuations.
 This means your care routine should include regular water tests to make sure the water values are still where they’re supposed to be at.
 Ammonia and nitrites should always stay at zero while nitrates should be low (<10 is ideal).
 Perform weekly water changes, making sure to match the new water to the old both in temperature and water values.
 Also, keep an eye on the temperature by checking the thermometer daily.